Press

 "With a crystalline, luminous sound, but with a certain depth Claire Augier de Lajallet takes us far away, transporting us from the Arctic to the Middle East and continually playing on the edge of emotions."

-Read the full Noise article (Jérôme Gillet) here.
+Read the full Noise article (in French, by Jérôme Gillet) here.

 "Memories" is disc of the day in the France Musique program "En pistes!" on Radio France!